francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Work in Progress
 ------
 Long-Run Experimental Impacts of the “One Laptop Per Child” Program in Peru
-*(with Diether Beuermann, Santiago Cueto, Julian Cristia and Ofer Malamud)*
+*(with Diether Beuermann, Julian Cristia, Santiago Cueto and Ofer Malamud)*

 Spillovers of going to a better school on older and younger siblings.
 *(with Diether Beuermann, Patricio Dominguez, C. Kirabo Jackson and Diego Vera-Cossio)*